Fueling Innovation and Boosting Agricultural Sustainability with Industrial Hemp (FIBAS)

 Sustainable Biomass Use: Investigating hemp fiber and hurd applications in bio-based construction, bioplastics, and other carbon-negative industries.

-Lifecycle Analysis: Assessing hemp’s overall environmental footprint and its contribution to greenhouse gas reduction.
+Lifecycle Analysis: Assessing hemp’s contribution to greenhouse gas reduction.

 By incorporating hemp into their farming practices, growers can improve soil resilience, boost productivity, and contribute to a more sustainable agricultural system.